CodeTogether-Inc/CodeTogether-Live/docs/docs/faqs/on-premises-faq.md

 sidebar_position: 2
 ---

-# CodeTogether On-Premises FAQ
+# CodeTogether Live On-Premises FAQ

 ## General Information

 <details>
-  <summary>Does CodeTogether have an On-Premises version?</summary>
+  <summary>Does CodeTogether Live have an On-Premises version?</summary>

-Yes, an [On-Premises](https://www.codetogether.com/on-premises/) version of CodeTogether is available for Enterprise customers via a container image.
+Yes, an [On-Premises](https://www.codetogether.com/live/on-premises/) version of CodeTogether is available for Enterprise customers via a container image.
 The container provides a full set of collaboration services, including tailored client plugins for the host IDEs.
-See the [CodeTogether On-Premises Installation Guide](../on-premises/on-premises-installation-guide.md) for details.
+See the [CodeTogether Live On-Premises Installation Guide](../on-premises/on-premises-installation-guide.md) for details.

 </details>